kayjan/bigtree/docs/gettingstarted/demo/tree.md

 first to retrieve the *x* and *y* coordinates.

 Arguments and keyword arguments can be passed in as long as they are compatible with the `plt.plot()` function.
-A *plt.Figure* object is returned if you want to do further customizations such as add title or save the figure to image.
+A *plt.Figure* object is returned if you want to do further customisations such as add title or save the figure to image.

 ```python hl_lines="9-10"